History, tourist information, and nearby accommodation

-Derby Cathedral - The most impressive building is Derby Cathedral, which began life as All Saints church before it was raised to cathedral status in 1927.
-The church is largely 16th century, though it was extensively remodeled by James Gibbs, architect of St. Martin-in-the-Fields, in 1725.
+The most impressive building is Derby Cathedral, which began life as All Saints church before it was raised to cathedral status in 1927.
+The church is largely 16th century, though it was extensively remodelled by James Gibbs, architect of St. Martin-in-the-Fields, in 1725.
 The interior is notable for its superb wrought-iron screens, the work of local ironsmith Robert Bakewell, as well as the tomb of the redoubtable Bess of Hardwick (see Hardwick Hall).

 All images are gratefully republished under a Creative Commons license

 Attraction Type: Town